Update:December 1st, 2011

 taken at Owenyo upon our return.
 The structure to the right is the hotel.

 High Line at Owenyo.
-Photo and commentary by John Shaw
+Photo and commentary by John Shaw Transferring concentrates from narrow gauge gondola cars to

 standard gauge gons using the "high line" at Owenyo.
 Locomotive #1